letsencrypt/boulder/test/certs/README.md

 multiple names, so the same certificate can be loaded by each copy of that service.

+It also contains some non-gRPC certificates which are nonetheless serving the role of internal authentication between Let's Encrypt components:

+- The IP-address certificate used by challtestsrv (which acts as the integration test environment's recursive resolver) for DoH handshakes.
+- The certificate presented by mail-test-srv's SMTP endpoint.
+- The certificate presented by the test redis cluster.
+- The certificate presented by the WFE's API TLS handler (which is usually behind some other load-balancer like nginx).

 This PKI is loaded by virtually every Boulder component.

+**Note:** the minica issuer certificate and the "localhost" end-entity certificate are also used by several rocsp and ratelimit unit tests.
+The tests use these certificates to authenticate to the docker-compose redis cluster, and therefore cannot succeed outside of the docker environment anyway, so a dependency on the ipki hierarchy having been generated does not break them further.

 ## Other Test PKIs